 Project Description Environmental Restoration Actions Soil Projects Operable Unit (OU) I/II/III/VII Performed monitoring and maintenance of institutional controls for cleanup areas.
-Groundwater Projects OU III/V/VI Continued operation of seven groundwater treatment systems that remove volatile organic compounds (VOCs), and two systems that remove strontium-90 (Sr-90).
-62 pounds of VOCs and 0.6 mCi of Sr-90 were removed during the treatment of 0.8 billion gallons of groundwater.
-Since the first groundwater treatment system started operating in December 1996, approximately 7,589 pounds of VOCs and 33 mCi of Sr-90 have been removed, while treating approximately 27 billion gallons of groundwater.
-Collected and analyzed approximately 1,017 sets of groundwater samples from 569 monitoring wells.
-Installed 121 temporary wells and collected multiple samples from each location.
-Peconic River OU V Performed post-cleanup monitoring of Peconic River vegetation.
-Reactors Brookhaven Graphite Research Reactor (BGRR) Continued long-term surveillance and maintenance, including minor resealing of the engineered cap, and repair to loose gasket material on former office windows.
-High Flux Beam Reactor (HFBR) Continued long-term surveillance and maintenance, including repair to an outside awning and vent and sorbent pads were used to soak-up residual hydraulic fluid inside the building.
-Stack (Building 705) Continued long-term surveillance and maintenance, including pump-out of the stack drain tank, collection and disposal of stack paint chips on the grounds, repair of the aviation lights on the stack and safety cable tie-offs were installed around the three stack platforms.
-Planning is underway for demolition of the stack in 2020.
+Groundwater Projects OU III/V/VI Continued operation of seven groundwater treatment systems that remove volatile organic compounds (VOCs) and one system that removes strontium-90 (Sr-90).
+Two additional extraction wells were installed at North Street East and became operational in July to remediate the ethylene dibromide (EDB) plume in this area.
+Removed 44 pounds of VOCs and 0.4 mCi of Sr-90 during the treatment of 0.8 billion gallons of groundwater.
+Since the first groundwater treatment system started operating in December 1996, approximately 7,700 pounds of VOCs and 34 mCi of Sr-90 have been removed, while treating approximately 29 billion gallons of groundwater.
+Collected and analyzed approximately 1,674 sets of groundwater samples from 698 monitoring wells.
+Installed 102 temporary wells and collected multiple samples from each location.
+OU VIII (PFOS/PFOA/1,4- Dioxane New York State adopted MCLs for PFOS, PFOA, and 1.4-dioxane in August 2020.
+New Areas of Concern 33 (PFOS and PFOA) and 34 (1,4-Dioxane) identified in early 2021.
+Collected groundwater samples for PFAS and 1,4-dioxane analyses downgradient of the current and former firehouse facilities to support design of two PFAS groundwater treatment systems.
+Peconic River OU V Satisfied State vegetation monitoring requirements for the Peconic River Equivalency Permit for Area PR-WC-06.
+Monitoring will continue for three additional years to satisfy federal requirements.
+Reactors Brookhaven Graphite Research Reactor (BGRR) Continued long-term surveillance and maintenance, including repair to an atrium window on the east air intake.
+Vegetation was removed and cracks were sealed in the engineered cap.
+Lighting was installed on the west stairwell and a new stairway was installed to the roof to support a research effort.
+High Flux Beam Reactor (HFBR) Continued long-term surveillance and maintenance, including removal of asbestos-con- taining material on the floor.
+Overhead piping insulation was repaired, openings on the air intakes on the exterior walls adjacent to the generator room were resealed, and cracked masonry on the east side exterior of the confinement dome was repaired.
+Stack (Building 705) Continued long-term surveillance and maintenance, including pump-out of the stack drain tank and collection and disposal of stack paint chips on the grounds.
+The U.S. Army Corps of Engineers contractor performed the stack exterior coating abatement between August and November.
+DOE submitted a milestone extension request to EPA in August 2020 to extend the administrative closeout until July 2021 due to contractor mobilization delays associated with COVID-19.
+Demolition of the stack was initiated in December.
 Brookhaven Medical Research Reactor (BMRR) Continued surveillance and maintenance activities.
-Former Buildings 810/811 Former Radiological Liquid Processing Facility Completed excavation and off-site disposal of residual contaminated soil north of the former facility.
+Former Buildings 810/811 Former Radiological Liquid Processing Facility Maintained institutional controls of the area.
 Building 801 Inactive Radiological Liquid Holdup Facility Performed routine surveillance and maintenance of the facility.
-Building 650 Inactive Radiological Decon Facility Performed routine surveillance and maintenance of the facility.
+Building 650 Inactive Radiological Decon Facility Initiated decontamination and decommissioning of the facility.